Flight-Free-UK/flight_free_uk_website/source/posts_travel/bedford-to-tbilisi.html.markdown

 title: Bedford to Tbilisi
 date: 2026-01-27T19:18:33.789Z
 cover_image: /images/uploads/tbilisi-canva.jpg
 summary: Is this the world’s longest commute?
-Tim starts a job in Tbilisi, Georgia, travelling there over six days from Bedford – and starting with a rail replacement bus, of course.
+Tim has a contract in Tbilisi, Georgia, and travels there over six days from Bedford – starting with a rail replacement bus, of course.
 author: FlightFree UK
 read_time_minute: 6
 ---